-- · Users must clean, inspect, maintain, store and alter only in accordance with the User Instruction, Safety and Training Guide. - Never use chlorine bleach.
-Chlorine bleach will significantly compromise the protection afforded by textile and barrier materials utilized in the construction of this garment. - DO NOT machine wash.
-Clean Non- Contaminated garments only by wiping down or using a low pressure hose. - · Clean Non- Contaminated garments only by wiping down or using a low pressure hose. - Never dry clean. - Dry by hanging in open area, out of direct or indirect sunlight and fluorescent light. - Store out of direct or indirect sunlight and fluorescent light. - The maximum shelf life of this garment is 10 years after the date of manufacture.
-You must inspect regularly and retire when appropriate.
+- Users must clean, inspect, maintain, store and alter only in accordance with the User Instruction, Safety and Training Guide. - Never use chlorine bleach.
+Chlorine bleach will significantly compromise the protection afforded by textile and barrier materials utilized in the construction of this garment. - Clean non-Contaminated garments by machine washing, wiping down or using a low pressure hose.
+If machine washing, warm water using only liquid detergent and, if needed, liquid non-chlorine bleach.
+Double rinse in cool water.
+Never use softeners. - · Never dry clean. - Dry by hanging in open area, out of direct or indirect sunlight and fluorescent light. - Store out of direct or indirect sunlight and fluorescent light. - The maximum shelf life of this garment is 10 years after the date of manufacture. - You must inspect regularly and retire when appropriate.